shajra/shajra-provisioning/README.md

 This project leans heavily on an experimental Nix feature called *flakes*.
 This project is built on top of another project called [Nix-project](https://github.com/shajra/nix-project), which factors out some helpful code for Nix projects in general.
 Nix-project doesn't have a lot of code and primarily builds on top of another project called [Flake-parts](https://github.com/hercules-ci/flake-parts).
 Flake-parts helps make working with flakes a little easier.

-Once you're comfortable with Nix and basic usage, the next two guides will help get up to speed with this project:
+Once you're comfortable with Nix and basic usage, these next guides (two from another project) can help you get up to speed with this project:

 -   [Nix-project's flakes basic development guide](https://github.com/shajra/nix-project/blob/main/doc/project-developing-basics.md)
 -   [Nix-project's flake modules development guide](https://github.com/shajra/nix-project/blob/main/doc/project-developing-modules.md)